Oriental Rug Facts & History

 - uric acid crystals and salts

-It is these crystals and salts that cause the ammonia like odor that makes this the most difficult component to correct.
+It is these crystals and salts that cause the ammonia-like odor that makes this the most difficult component to correct.
 These acidic crystals can also cause permanent dye damage, color loss and cause the fibers to rot.

-While we have been extremely successful in restoring most rugs, other factors for a successful treatment come into play, such as your pets diet, age, weight, health, frequency of urination or marking its territory and if the owner of the rug has relied on “self-help” to clean the damage themselves.
+While we have been extremely successful in restoring most rugs, other factors for a successful treatment come into play, such as your pets diet, age, weight, health, the frequency of urination or marking its territory and if the owner of the rug has relied on “self-help” to clean the damage themselves.

-Even the best trained pet will have an accident on your area rug.
+Even the best-trained pet will have an accident on your area rug.
 It’s easy to overlook these little mishaps because of the unconditional love and companionship we get in return.
 So the next time your best friend has an accident on your favorite rug, give us a call for a deep rug cleaning – we’ll get your rug smelling clean again and get your buddy out of the doghouse!

 When some rugs are washed during the cleaning process, the dyes may weaken and bleed.
 There are many causes of dye bleeding in rugs.
 Some of them, such as defective dyes and dying methods and after-market “painting” may not be apparent at the time of purchase.
 Other causes of bleeding dyes are pet urine, sunlight, certain fumes, and common chemicals and over-the-counter spot removers.

 Latex is an adhesive that anchors tufts to the primary backing, adds dimensional stability, and attaches a secondary backing to the rug.
-Latex will commonly break down due to things like gases in the air, floor waxes, pet urine contamination, traffic and sunlight.
+Latex will commonly break down due to things like gases in the air, floor waxes, pet urine contamination, traffic, and sunlight.
 This deterioration will appear as bubbles, powdery residue, or backing separation.

-From a rug cleaner’s prospective, pet urine is the number one cause of latex deterioration in tufted rugs.
+From a rug cleaner’s perspective, pet urine is the number one cause of latex deterioration in tufted rugs.
 Once pet urine is deposited on a rug containing latex, the uric acids immediately begin to break down the glue thereby separating the backing of the rug from the glued areas.

 For a rug cleaner to effectively treat a tufted rug with pet urine contamination, the rug has to be submerged in a solution of enzymes.
 The total submersion of a contaminated rug coupled with the deterioration of the backing as a result of pet urine can cause the clothed portion of the rug to become loose.
 There’s nothing a rug cleaner can do to stop this process and contaminated tufted rugs are cleaned only when the customer holds us not responsible for the loosening of the back fabric.

 White knots are caused by breaks in a rug’s foundation when it is still on the loom.
 The breaks are spliced together by tying two knots at each end of the break.
 When the rug is new, the full length of the pile can obscure these white knots.
-Eventually foot traffic, as well as a thorough cleaning, will reveal these knots.
+Eventually, foot traffic, as well as a thorough cleaning, will reveal these knots.
 They should never be cut, as it would create a weakness in the rug’s foundation.
 These white knots create character; prove the rug was handmade and are referred to as “freckles” in the rug cleaning trade.

 Rotating your rug extends their lifetime and helps maintain their integrity.
 If you have a rug under your couch, and/or family room, you will eventually notice traffic patterns caused by over usage.
 By rotating your rug you give the “fresh” side a chance to share the burden.
 Rotating your rug is important for the rugs sake, beauty and health.